Center Research Insights into the U.S. Surface Transportation P3 Experience

 - Georgia: Governor Deal, worried that hostile public sentiments from older high occupancy toll (HOT) projects would spill over into the state’s I-75/I-757 North project, cancelled the project’s procurement soon after taking office.

 Challenging exogenous economic conditions, often tied to the 2008 financial crisis and Great Recession, also appeared frequently among the U.S.’ cancelled, deferred, and terminated surface transportation P3 projects.

-- Mississippi: Mississippi’s Jackson Airport Parkway Connector was deferred after bidders could not obtain investment grade ratings for financing during the global financial crisis and consequently could not submit proposals.
+- Mississippi: Mississippi’s Jackson Airport Parkway Connector was deferred after bidders could not obtain investment-grade ratings for financing during the global financial crisis and consequently could not submit proposals.

 - Missouri: The Safe Sound Bridge, similarly struggled to find financing during the 2008 economic downturn.

-- Nevada: Financial conditions, including higher interest rates, rising finance costs, and increasing operation and maintenance expenses also undermined the Nevada’s Project NEON, US 95/I-15.
+- Nevada: Financial conditions, including higher interest rates, rising finance costs, and increasing operation and maintenance expenses also undermined Nevada’s Project NEON, US 95/I-15.

 - California: The Accelerated Regional Transportation Improvements (ARTI) case, including six bundled P3 highway projects, was cancelled after the state’s Section 143 enabling legislation created financing challenges.
 Opposition forces also interacted with economic conditions to drive early contract termination in California’s South Bay Expressway case.

 - Florida: Florida’s Alligator Alley (I-75) project encountered financial uncertainty during the financial crisis, with potential bidders reportedly requesting a delay in the project’s procurement.
 Economic conditions probably also interacted with public opposition factors to end the state’s First Coast Outer Beltway and State-Road-54/56, FL54 Xpressway projects.